zuozhenggh/learning-library/security-library/database/autonomous-db/dbvault/dbvault_v2.md

 Next we create a realm to secure the HR.CUSTOMERS table from acces by ADMIN and HR (table owner) and grant access to APPUSER only.

 1. In order to demonstrate the effects of this realm, it's important to execute the same SQL query from these 3 users before and after creating the realm:
-    - To proceed, **open SQL Worksheet in 3 web-browser pages** connected with a different user (ADMIN, HR and APPUSER)
+    - To proceed, **open SQL Worksheet in 3 web-browser pages** connected with a different user (ADMIN, HR and APPUSER) as shown in Task1 previously

        **Note:**
           -  Attention, only one SQL Worksheet session can be open in a standard browser windows at the same time, hence **open each of your sessions in a new browser window using the "Incognito mode"!**
           - As reminder, the password of these users is the same (here *`WElcome_123#`*)